Business and Human Rights Clinic

 Students work together in a small team over five months and will develop concrete solutions for a real-life human rights challenge that has been submitted by a corporate or organizational partner.
 Students interact with company representatives and gain first-hand insights into their perspective on human rights.

-Please refer to our brochure (PDF) and the UNIGE webpage on the BHR Clinic as a pedagogical innovation.
+Please refer the Business and Human Rights Clinic Toolkit (PDF), our brochure (PDF) and the UNIGE webpage on the BHR Clinic for further information.

 BHR Clinic 2023/24